jabhij/Apple_DataAnalyis_ApacheSpark/README.md

-# Apple_DataAnalyis_ApacheSpark
+## Apple Data Analysis using Apache Spark
+### (End-to-end Data Engineering and ML Project)

-Analyzed Apple's dataset to check how many people bought Airpods after buying Mac or iPhone.
+Analyzed Apple's dataset to check how many people bought Airpods after buying a Mac or iPhone.
 Thereafter, using ML and predictive analytics to check future outcomes.